9 Top-Rated Attractions in Voyageurs National Park, MN

 If you aren't interested in sleeping on the ground in a tent and need your morning coffee, hot and cold running water, a fridge, and a full kitchen, the best option is to rent a houseboat.

 Houseboats come in various shapes and sizes and range from basic to luxurious.
-The most luxurious ones come with air-conditioning, hot tubs, a television, and even a waterslide.
+Four main operators are in the park, and they each have their own fleet.

 With over 84,000 acres of water, Voyageurs National Park has ample opportunities to wet a line.